The Best Beaches to Visit in Santa Cruz

 Other frequent visitors are the sea lions.
 They aren’t often seen surfing though; they prefer to sunbathe in the shade of the pier, taking morning and afternoon naps where the pier juts out into the sea.

 A selection of nearby shops will sell you just about anything in the event you need to pick up an emergency surfboard or a gift for a family languishing back home.
 The only drawback is that the shops err on the pricier side, as do the restaurants.
-The surf costs nothing, and it’s first-rate.

 Beaches for Bonfires

-An evening bonfire can be the perfect cap for a day in the sun.
+Speaking off, an evening bonfire can be the perfect cap for a day in the sun.
 While a selection of Santa Cruz beaches have fire pits for those visitors wanting to roast marshmallows, host an evening singsong, or just enjoy the moonrise, not all beaches do.

 The wide variety of Santa Cruz’s beach camping and house rentals make it easier than ever to enjoy a protracted bit of fun in the sun.
 All you need to worry about is how to decide on a beach that’s right for you.
 But with so much on offer, it’s hard to go wrong.